NagiosEnterprises/ncpa/BUILDING.rst

 * Python

   1. Download and install Python 3.x. (`see prerequisites <#prerequisites>`_)
-  2. Execute the installer as usual.
-  3. Be sure to check the box to add Python to your PATH.
+  2. Execute the installer as usual, making sure to check the box to add Python to your PATH (on the first page).

 * OpenSSL